Skip to content Skip to footer navigation

 The manufacturer arranges for old pillows to be shredded, with fabric going back towards making new iterations and memory foam being turned into carpet underlay.

-Be only the company's own pillows can be returned to them under this scheme and there is a $5 postage fee involved.
+Be aware, though, that only the company's own pillows can be returned to them under this scheme and there is a $5 postage fee involved.
 However, users buying replacement pillows are given a discount.

-Collection service RecycleSmart also says it collects some types of pillows and cushions, but its services usually cost a fee and are mainly only available in metro areas.
+Collection service RecycleSmart collects a limited range of pillows (not feathered, memory foam or latex), but its services usually cost a fee and are only available in a few metro and regional areas.

 Otherwise, you may be able to 'upcycle' an old pillow at home yourself, by repurposing it for a pet or using the filling to top-up other cushions.